 If you’re looking for things to do in Newcastle, go out for a sunset walk along The Break Wall next to Nobby’s Beach.
 It’s nearly 3KM return and totally worth it for the views of the ocean and all around serenity of the place.
 We often go for a sunset walk here which is stunning.

 4. Cycle or run along the Fernleigh Track

 One of the best things to do in Newcastle which also happens to be near to where we live is to cycle the Fernleigh Track.
 It’s an old railway track that’s since been converted into a cycle path and it honestly takes you into what feels like being a million miles away from the city.

 The Fernleigh Track starts from Adamstown and ends at Belmont and it took us about 2 hours to complete the return trip.
 Make sure you bring enough water and food with you on this bike ride.
 We did see a cafe mid way and near to the Adamstown end there’s the Fernleigh Cafe which is just off the track serving up some brilliant food.
 Check for opening and closing timings as I think they close around 2pm during the day.

 Some of the stand outs along this track include the Fernleigh Tunnel and further down to Belmont really feels like you’re properly in the countryside.

 5. Go to The Regal Cinema in Newcastle

-Honestly another one of our favourite places in Newcastle is The Regal Cinema.
+Honestly another fantastic place to visit in Newcastle is The Regal Cinema.
 I’ve talked about this place to so many people because it’s much, much more than a cinema.